hyultis/heatchain_public/README.md

 ## Used resource

-All resource not created by hyultis, are inside CREDITS.md
+All resource not created by Hyultis, are inside CREDITS.md

 ## rust used library